Friday, 27 March 2009

-Many of my pendants are hand cast by me - from my original sculptures.
+Many of my statues, bowls and amulets are hand cast by me - from my original sculptures.
 The following is an explanation of this process...

 When I'm ready to take the first cast, I'll prepare the moulds - they have to be rinsed, with a tiny amount of water left in.
 Then I'll prepare the plaster - I use Stonecast, which is the hardest.
 It's very tough stuff.
 The mix has to be just right.